chsiva/Terraform/README.md

 If your infrastructure relies on many third-party resources, Terraform might be a better fit.

 # How you will see logs in terraform
-Terraform has detailed logs which can be enabled by setting the TF_LOG environment variable to any value.
+Terraform has detailed logs which can be enabled by setting the "TF_LOG environment variable to any value".
 This will cause detailed logs to appear on stderr.
 You can set TF_LOG to one of the log levels TRACE , DEBUG , INFO , WARN or ERROR to change the verbosity of the logs.

     For ex: export TF_LOG="DEBUG" in shell

     Bash: export TF_LOG_PATH="tmp/terraform.log"

 # Terraform Execution Setup